sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 ![exploitation](https://user-images.githubusercontent.com/11025093/223735899-4f43cd27-b08f-4acf-ba69-bca4888aecb2.png)

-On the other hand, we also can explore other actions in the expense of getting best reward . this will let us know more about the actions. this is known, as one might have guessed exploration.
+On the other hand, we also can explore other actions at the expense of getting the best reward. this will let us know more about the actions. this is known, as one might have guessed exploration.

 now the problem is, we cannot do both - at least with one model.
-This is a fundamental problem in Reinforcement learning problem. known as `Exploitation Exploration` dilemma.
+This is a fundamental problem in the Reinforcement learning problem. known as the `Exploitation Exploration` dilemma.

-we can rewrite the sample-average method for learning action values as following,
+we can rewrite the sample-average method for learning action values as follows,

 ![Screenshot from 2023-03-14 13-14-42](https://user-images.githubusercontent.com/11025093/224891672-873ee138-6926-4469-a73b-e7c5627ec263.png)